-Nope!
-This is a community, volunteer organisation run by Sinéad Murphy.
+Beers and Ideas is a collaborative initiative created and run by the Warrnambool City Council and local designer Sinéad Murphy.
 Warrnambool City Council are kindly facilitating by funding event nights (for the first 12 months), offering matched funding for projects (for the first 12 months) and helping out with permits, permission and resources where possible.

 Beers and Ideas sounds awesome.
 Can I be a sponsor?